isomerpages/singapore-customs-cms/_import-certificate-and-delivery-verification/Import Certificate and Delivery Verification/import-certificate.md

 -   You may import goods under different ICs using a single import permit.
 Declare the respective ICDV numbers for each item in the permit application.
 -   Do not combine ICDV items with non-ICDV items in the same permit application.
 -   For the CA/SC Product Quantity-UOM field, declare the quantity and unit as stated in your IC.
--   Please submit a copy of approved ICDV, commercial invoice, bill of lading / airway bill, and packing list to Singapore Customs by uploading to TradeNet.
+-   Please submit a copy of the approved ICDV, commercial invoice, bill of lading / airway bill, and packing list to Singapore Customs by uploading to TradeNet.

 ## Re-exporting Goods from Singapore